 Note: Participants should take their medications as usual on the mornings of each phlebotomy visit.
-If a participant needs to take their medication with food, they can take the medication after the blood draw during their snack.
+Participants will be bringing all medications for a medication review at each of the phlebotomy visits.
+Thus, if a participant needs to take their medication with food, they can take the medication after the blood draw during their snack.

-- 3. Complete the questionnaire, which was mailed to you, about your health and use of healthcare services and bring it to the visit. - 4.
-Wear (or bring) loose-fitting exercise clothing and sneakers. - Note: Clinics should have a supply of hospital-type scrubs to use if a participant is not dressed appropriately. - 5.
+- 3. Complete the questionnaire, which was mailed to you, about your health and use of healthcare services and bring it to the visit. - Wear (or bring) loose-fitting exercise clothing and sneakers.
+Note: Clinics should have a supply of hospital-type scrubs to use if a participant is not dressed appropriately. - 5.
 Bring your reading glasses. - 6.
 Bring your hearing aide. - 7.
 Do not reveal your group assignment to your assessor.

-Note: All participants should be reminded upon arrival at the clinic not to reveal their group assignment.
+Note: All participants should be reminded upon arrival at the clinic not reveal their group assignment.
 Both verbal and visual aids can be used.